kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

 {{< /hint >}}

-The **History** of the artifact tells us our artifact started running in snapshot #65 of `aws-prod`.
+The **History** of the artifact tells you your artifact started running in snapshot #65 of `aws-prod`.

-We query Kosli to see what was running in `aws-prod` snapshot #65:
+You query Kosli to see what was running in `aws-prod` snapshot #65:

 ```shell {.command}
 kosli env get aws-prod#65